Finning techniques: Backward and forward rolls

 It is not often necessary to do a full backward or forward somersault underwater, but when it is necessary, it is often easier to do by coordinated arm movements, which allow a tighter rotation than finning for most people.
 Nevertheless, it is possible to loop forwards or backwards using only the fins for propulsion.
-The tightness of the loop when finning depends to a large extent on how tightly the diver can arch over forwards or backwards an how well they can direct fin thrust to provide the turning moment.
-Changes in attitude from vertical to horizontal, and vice versa, are more common, and involve similar techniques.
+The tightness of the loop when finning depends to a large extent on how tightly the diver can arch over forwards or backwards and how well they can direct fin thrust to provide the turning moment.
+Changes in attitude from vertical to horizontal, and vice versa, and recovery from an inversion are more common, and involve similar techniques.

 Surface sculling

 This is a fin stroke for maintaining position and attitude at the surface, particularly while waiting for a pickup or taking a compass bearing.
 The fins are sculled from side to side using opening and closing motions of the legs, and the ankles rotated as best suited to the thrust needed to turn or hold the diver steady.
 It is similar to treading water, but without needing to bend and straighten the legs.
 Fine control and steadying of which way the diver faces can be achieved.